On the lookout for a pup full of charm and personality? A Cavoodle might be your perfect match.

 How much exercise does a Cavoodle puppy need?

 These cute bundles of fur are energetic, intelligent and social pups.
-When they’re still a puppy it’s important not to take them on long walks or runs as it puts strain on their joints and growth plates.
-Instead, take them for several short walks and playtime at the park each day.
+When they’re still a puppy it’s important not to take them on long walks or runs as it strains their joints and growth plates.
+Instead, take them for several short walks and playtime at the park.

 A general rule of thumb is 5 minutes of exercise for each month of age until they reach adulthood.
 Adult dogs will appreciate two 30-minute walks a day and can even enjoy a short run with you.